jlengstorf/cloudinary-11ty-helpers/README.md

 - **A `markdown-it` plugin** that converts local images in your Markdown files to Cloudinary URLs.
 - **An async Nunjucks filter** that allows converting local images in frontmatter to Cloudinary URLs.

+## Why is this useful?

+Cloudinary offers a generous free tier, and it allows for automatica optimization, format conversion, and resizing.
+These utilities take advantage of this to increase your site's performance with very little effort on your part.

+> **NOTE:** If you don't already have a Cloudinary account, you can [sign up for free here](https://jason.af/cloudinary).
+If you use this link to sign up, Cloudinary sends me a few dollars without any effect on the account you create, so consider this a kind of tip jar.

+### Performance benefits of these utilities

+- **Automatic format conversion** — Cloudinary will automatically serve modern formats like WebP instead of JPEGs when the browser supports them.
+This cuts down on bandwidth, loading time, and file size.

+- **Automatic srcSet** — images in Markdown will have a [`srcset`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset) added, which has huge performance benefits, especially on smaller viewports.

+- **Lazy loading** — images in Markdown have [`loading="lazy"`](https://addyosmani.com/blog/lazy-loading/) added, which improves initial page load times on supported browsers.

+- **Automatic optimization** — Cloudinary will automatically optimize your images, which reduces the file size without impacting quality.

+These add up to a pretty drastic impact on your site's performance without much manual effort to get it up and running.

 ## Installation

 ```sh